sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

   - a)
     $xG(x)^2=\sum_{m=0}^{\infty}\sum_{k=0}^{m}C_kC_{m-k}x^{m+1}\overset{m'=m+1}{=}\sum_{m'=1}^{\infty}\sum_{k=0}^{m'-1}C_kC_{m'-1-k}x^{m'}$
     the ans is more intuitive which use substitute $m'=m+1$ first.
-    - See [this](https://math.stackexchange.com/a/3138900/1059606) which emphasises checking the low-order terms and
+    - See [this](https://math.stackexchange.com/a/3138900/1059606) which emphasises checking the low-order terms although it doesn't solve the same problem as this exercise. and
       - [this](https://math.stackexchange.com/a/2779486/1059606) which solves this problem directly by expansion.
       - [this](https://math.stackexchange.com/a/1556063/1059606) checks $C_0$.